jonathanmartinez/elastic-flight/README.md

 # Description

-Elastic flight is a flight search tool to find the cheapest flight near to the date you will flight, perfect for those who don't have any date in mind to flight.
+Elastic Flight is a flight search tool to analyze the price of flights within a month, perfect for those who don't have any date in mind to flight.

 # Stack